+Research regarding the medical benefits, viability, safety, efficacy and dosing of cannabis or specific cannabinoids such as cannabidiol, or CBD, and tetrahydrocannabinol, or THC, remains in relatively early stages and there have been only a few clinical trials that have been conducted on these topics.
 Clinical trials are expensive, time consuming and difficult to design and implement.
-We may not be able to complete all or any of the clinical trials that we have planned.
-Further, the results of preclinical testing and clinical trials are uncertain, and a product can fail at any stage of clinical development.
+The results of preclinical testing and clinical trials are uncertain, and a product can fail at any stage of clinical development.
 Even if the results of our clinical trials are favorable, clinical trials for a number of our products may continue for several years and may take significantly longer to complete.
 The testing process can take many years and may include post-marketing studies and surveillance, which could result in substantial additional expense.

+We have not completed any clinical trials using cannabis or cannabis-based products to date.
 The results contained in the articles, reports and studies referenced in this registration statement are not necessarily predictive of future results.
 Future research and clinical trials may draw opposing conclusions or may reach different or negative conclusions regarding the medical benefits, viability, safety, efficacy, dosing or other facts and perceptions related to the use of cannabis as a treatment for a medical indication.
 This could result in restrictions on the distribution of our products, the loss of regulatory approval for an approved medical indication, or an adverse effect on the social acceptance of cannabis for medical use or the demand for our pharmaceutical-grade cannabis products.